kora-projects/kora-docs/mkdocs/docs/en/documentation/container.md

 ### Components { #components }

 A component is a dependency in a dependency container.
-All components in Kora are Singletons.
-A Singleton is a class that has an instance created only once.
+All components in `Kora` are created as a single instance (`Singleton`).
-Components are injected only if they are [root component](#root-component), or if they are required in other components as dependencies.
+Components are injected only if they are [root components](#root-component) or if other components need them as dependencies.

 Components that do not meet these requirements are not included in the dependency container.